-- 1. To start the wizard, click one of the following Amazon EC2 regions: - Create a stack in US East (Northern Virginia) - Create a stack in US West (Oregon) - Create a stack in US West (Northern California) - Create a stack in EU (Ireland) - Create a stack in Asia Pacific (Singapore) - Create a stack in Asia Pacific (Sydney) - Create a stack in Asia Pacific (Tokyo) - Create a stack in South America (Sao Paulo) - 2.
+- Create a stack in Asia Pacific (Singapore) - Create a stack in Asia Pacific (Sydney) - Create a stack in Asia Pacific (Tokyo) - Create a stack in South America (São Paulo) - 2.
 If you are not already signed in to the AWS Management Console, sign in when prompted.
 The wizard starts, and the selected URL automatically appears under Provide an S3 URL to template. - (Optional) In the Create a New Stack wizard, you can change the stack name to something appropriate for your live-streaming event.
 The stack name must not contain spaces and must be unique within your AWS account.